wickljas/PES_Board/docs/markdown/course_setup.md

     <i>Forking the Repository</i>
 </p>

-* By default, forks are named the same as their upstream repositories.
-Optionally, to further distinguish your fork, in the "Repository name" field, type a different name.
 * Click **Create fork**.

 By forking the repository, you can freely experiment with changes without affecting the original project.
 This fork is now your own version of the repository.
 You can make changes to files and push commits to your fork's branch.